httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 ## The detail Parameter

-"detail" allows implementations to convey additional information not captured in other parameters, such as implementation specific states or other caching-related metrics.
+"detail" allows implementations to convey additional information not captured in other parameters, such as implementation-specific states or other caching-related metrics.

 For example: